rodrigodpl/Static-Code-Analysis/README.md

-You can see the same content in this [research's web](https://rodrigodpl.github.io/Static-Code-Analysis/)
+You can see the same content below in a more appealing way in this [research's web](https://rodrigodpl.github.io/Static-Code-Analysis/)

 ## Introduction